ericom-gideon/docs/docs/getstarted/how_to_deploy_an_app.md

 Once the infrastructure has been built, you should be able to view the app deployment logs, which will update in realtime.

 While your app is deploying, we recommend you install the Ninefold CLI to manage your Rails app.
 Instructions can be found [here](how_to_install_and_utilize_the_cli.md).

-Any further questions ondeployment can be directed to our live chat below, or you are welcome to log a ticket in the Ninefold dashboard.